notreallyaperson/unicefWeb/README.md

 This initial prototyping provides emperical evidence for the effectiveness of this algorithm which comes with many benefits:
 1. it is scalable and can efficiently process hundreds of thousands of articles using a standard laptop with an intel i7 core;
-2. its classification of articles is completely transparent and is fully represented by probability distributions and its graphical model (Figure 5 of [LDA](README_contents/LDA-model.pdf));
+2. its classification of articles is completely transparent and is fully interpretable by probability distributions and its graphical model (Figure 5 of [LDA](README_contents/LDA-model.pdf));
 3. the environmental costs are low as the algorithm trains in under 15 mins for 30,000 articles and doesn't require hours or even days to get good results (compared to deep neural networks for classification).